tonsky/uberdeps/README.md

 --aliases <alias:alias:...>       Colon-separated list of alias names to include from deps file.
 Defaults to nothing --target <file>                   Jar file to ouput to.
-Defaults to 'target/<directory-name>.jar' --main-class <ns>                 Main class, if it exists (e.g. app.core) --level (debug|info|warn|error)   Verbose level.
+Defaults to 'target/<directory-name>.jar' --main-class <ns>                 Main class, if it exists (e.g. app.core) --multi-release (true|false)      Add a multi-release flag to the manifest.
+Defaults to false.
+--level (debug|info|warn|error)   Verbose level.
 Defaults to debug
 ```